CharlesPikachu/DecryptLogin/docs/en/LOGIN.md

 - mobile: unsupport processing the situation of appearing captcha, use the recognition api from https://github.com/Hsury/Bilibili-Toolkit
 - pc: unsupport processing the situation of appearing captcha, use the recognition api from https://github.com/Hsury/Bilibili-Toolkit

-### toutiao
+### Toutiao
 #### Supported modes
-The supported modes of toutiao include:
+The supported modes of Toutiao include:
 - mobile
 #### Example
-Here is an example to login in toutiao:
+Here is an example to login in Toutiao:
 ```python
 from DecryptLogin import login
 lg = login.Login()